parkinsons-toolkit/app-content/pages-content/managing-symptoms/tiredness.md

 ## Further Treatments for Tiredness and Fatigue in Parkinson’s

-## Medication Management
+### Medication

-- **Do not change your medication** without consulting a healthcare professional.
+- Doctors (e.g. GP or neurologist) and some senior nurses (e.g. Parkinson’s Specialist Nurses) may change your drugs.
-- Doctors (GPs or neurologists) and senior nurses (e.g., Parkinson’s Specialist Nurses) may adjust your drugs based on your symptoms.
+- **Please do not make any changes to your medication regime without speaking with a healthcare professional.**

-### Possible Approaches
+**Some drugs wused for tiredness in Parkinson's:**

-- If **sleepiness is due to medications**, your doctor may adjust or change them.
+- If your sleepiness is thought to be due to medications, these may be changed.
-- If **tiredness is due to Parkinson’s medication wearing off**, the regime may be modified to give longer coverage.
+- If the tiredness is thought to be due to wearing off of your Parkinson’s drugs, they may change your regime to give more cover.
-- **Modafinil** may be used for severe daytime sleepiness but is **only prescribed by specialists** and requires regular review.
+- Sometimes a drug called modafinil is used.
+But it is only started by specialists and needs regular specialist review.
-- If **tiredness is related to low mood or sleep problems**, treatment for these underlying causes may be recommended.
+- If tiredness is thought to be due to other causes, including low mood or sleep problems, treatment for these may be recommended.

-### Medications That Can Worsen Tiredness
+**Some drugs can make tiredness worse:**

-- Dopamine agonists (e.g., Mirapex®, Requip®) – may be reduced or switched
+- Dopamine agonists, such as Mirapex® and Requip®.
+Your specialist may reduce the dose Or switch to another drug.
-- Opiate painkillers (e.g., codeine, morphine)
+- Opiate pain killers (e.g. codeine, morphine)
-- Allergy medications (e.g., Piriton)
+- Allergy drugs e.g. piriton
-- Relaxants – benzodiazepines (e.g., diazepam)
+- Relaxants- benzodiazepines e.g. diazepam
-- Some antidepressants (e.g., mirtazapine)
+- Some antidepressants (e.g. mirtazapine)
-- Some pain medications (e.g., amitriptyline)
+- Some pain medication (e.g. amitriptyline)
-- Some heart/blood pressure medications (e.g., beta blockers like atenolol)
+- Some heart/blood pressure drugs (beta blockers, e.g. atenolol)
-- Some anti-seizure medications (e.g., phenytoin, clonazepam)
+- Some drugs for fits (e.g. phenytoin, clonazepam)
-- Some cancer treatments
+- Some cancer drugs.

-**Important:** Combining these medications with alcohol can significantly increase drowsiness.
+For most drugs causing drowsiness, combining them with drinking alcohol will make it worse.

 ---

 ## Referral

-- You may be referred to other services depending on the suspected cause of fatigue or sleepiness.
+- You may be referred to another service.
+This will depend on the suspected cause.

 ---

 ## Key Messages

-- See your GP if tiredness persists for **more than 4 weeks**, is troublesome, or if you feel unwell.
+- See your GP if you are tired for more than 4 weeks, if it is troublesome or you feel unwell.
-- Avoid driving or performing potentially dangerous tasks if you experience **falling asleep during activities**.
+- You should not drive and should seek help if you get so sleepy that you fall asleep during tasks.
-- Simple strategies, pacing, and symptom tracking can help manage tiredness day-to-day.
+- There are some simple strategies that may help to live with feeling tired.

 ---